-Overview Standards for Unit Focus Essential Questions Orchestra Content Unit 2 1.3B.12acc.Cr3b Perform and/or listen to music at his or her level from at least the What characteristics of a musical 1.3B.12acc.Re7b following periods of music: - Baroque - Classical - Romanticism - work define its era of music?
-History of the 1.3C.12acc.Pr4a Impressionism - 20th Century What is the importance of Arts and Culture 1.3C.12prof.Pr4b Perform and/or listen to music at his or her level from at least some understanding the history of a piece 1.3C.12int.Pr6a the following genres of music: - Waltz - Etude - Minuet - of music?
-1.3C.12adv.Re7b Sonata/Sonatina - Concerto • Why must a performer learn music 1.3D.12int.Re9a Apply appropriate performance practice to studied selections. from many genres and historical Adapt technique to perform music with varied orchestral origins with periods? stylistic accuracy • Unit 2: Music from many genres and historical periods is the basis for any music student's Enduring learning.
-Understandings Performance practice refers to the adaptations to technique, expression, and phrasing that musicians apply based on the historical and stylistic context of specific repertoire.
-Orchestral instrumentalists make adaptations when performing music originally written for other instruments such as piano or winds.
+Overview Standards for Unit Focus Essential Questions Orchestra Content Unit 2 1.3B.12acc.Cr3b • Perform and/or listen to music at his or her level from at least the What characteristics of a musical 1.3B.12acc.Re7b following periods of music: - Baroque - Classical - Romanticism - work define its era of music?
+History of the 1.3C.12acc.Pr4a Impressionism - 20th Century What is the importance of Arts and Culture 1.3C.12prof.Pr4b • Perform and/or listen to music at his or her level from at least some understanding the history of a piece 1.3C.12int.Pr6a the following genres of music: - Waltz - Etude - Minuet - of music?
+1.3C.12adv.Re7b Sonata/Sonatina - Concerto Why must a performer learn music 1.3D.12int.Re9a Apply appropriate performance practice to studied selections. from many genres and historical • Adapt technique to perform music with varied orchestral origins with periods? stylistic accuracy How does music differ from time Unit 2: - Music from mon period to time period?
+Enduring y genres and historical periods is the basis for any music student's How does music differ from genre to Understandings learning. genre?
+Chacisianaings ctice refers to the adaptations to technique, expression, and phrasing that How have eras of music built on each based on the historical and stylistic context of specific repertoire. other? umentalists make adaptations when performing music originally written 1 or other instrum ents such as piano or winds.

 Standards Pacing Curriculum Unit 2 Days Unit Days Unit 2: Repertoire 1.3C.12prof.Pr4b Demonstrate, using music reading skills (where appropriate), how compositional devices employed and theoretical and structural aspects of musical works impact and inform prepared or improvised performances.
-7 1.3C.12int.Pr6a Demonstrate attention to technical accuracy and expressive qualities in prepared and improvised performances of a varied repertoire of music representing diverse cultures and styles.
-6 45 1.3B.12acc.Re7b Analyze aurally and by reading the scores of musical works the elements of music (including form), compositional techniques and procedures, relating them to style, mood and context.
+4 1.3C.12int.Pr6a Demonstrate attention to technical accuracy and expressive qualities in prepared and improvised performances of a varied repertoire of music representing diverse cultures and styles.
+4 36 1.3B.12acc.Re7b Analyze aurally and by reading the scores of musical works the elements of music (including form), compositional techniques and procedures, relating them to style, mood and context.
 Explain how the analysis provides models for personal growth as a composer, performer and/or listener.
-7 1.3D.12int.Re9a Describe how the elements of music are manipulated and knowledge of the context (e.g., social, cultural) informs the response.
-6 1.3B.12acc.Cr3b Share music through the use of notation, solo or group performance, or technology, and demonstrate and describe how the elements of music and compositional techniques have been employed to realize expressive intent.
-4 1.3C.12acc.Pr4a Develop and apply criteria to select a varied repertoire to study and perform based on an understanding of theoretical and structural characteristics and expressive challenges in the music, the technical skill of the individual or ensemble, and the purpose and context of the performance.
-4 1.3C.12adv.Re7b Demonstrate and justify how the analysis of structures, contexts and performance decisions inform the response to music.
-5 Assessment, Re-teach and Extension 6
+4 1.3D.12int.Re9a Describe how the elements of music are manipulated and knowledge of the context (e.g., social, cultural) informs the response.
+5 1.3B.12acc.Cr3b Share music through the use of notation, solo or group performance, or technology, and demonstrate and describe how the elements of music and compositional techniques have been employed to realize expressive intent.
+5 1.3C.12acc.Pr4a Develop and apply criteria to select a varied repertoire to study and perform based on an understanding of theoretical and structural characteristics and expressive challenges in the music, the technical skill of the individual or ensemble, and the purpose and context of the performance.
+5 1.3C.12adv.Re7b Demonstrate and justify how the analysis of structures, contexts and performance decisions inform the response to music.
+5 Assessment, Re-teach and Extension 4